 - This long-acting PrEP option is available to patients who have issues with traditional daily pill regimens.
 Ask one of our medical providers if this is the right choice for you.

 - This program allows you to obtain oral PrEP from the comfort of your home.
 You never have to come to the health center unless additional testing is required.
 For more information on this option or to register, please click here.

 PEP, or post-exposure prophylaxis, is another biomedical prevention strategy to prevent an HIV infection.
 If you’ve been exposed to HIV, time is essential.
 PEP must be started within 72 hours after recent possible exposure to HIV.
 If prescribed PEP, you’ll need to take it for 28 days.
 If you feel you need PEP, call or text our PEP/PrEP hotline at 754-444-2584 to speak with us, or visit an urgent care center or an emergency room near you as soon as possible.

 PrEP and PEP Cost

 We are committed to making sure that PrEP and PEP are accessible and affordable.
 Care Resource offers vouchers, assistance programs, and medical services on a sliding fee scale.
 The cost of prescriptions depends on your insurance status.

 Is PrEP or PEP for you?

-Find out the facts about PrEP and PEP!
+Find out the facts about PrEP and PEP from the CDC!
 Learn more here.